Höfði

-Höfði ([ˈhœvðɪ]) is a house in Reykjavík, Iceland, best known as the location for the 1986 Reykjavík Summit meeting of President Ronald Reagan of the United States and General Secretary Mikhail Gorbachev of the Soviet Union.
+Höfði ([ˈhœvðɪ]) is a house in Reykjavík, Iceland, built in 1909, and best known as the location for the 1986 Reykjavík Summit meeting of President Ronald Reagan of the United States and General Secretary Mikhail Gorbachev of the Soviet Union.
 This meeting was an important step towards ending of the Cold War.
 Within the building, the flags of the United States and the Soviet Union are cross-hung to commemorate the meeting.

 History

 The house was built in 1909 and is located at Félagstún.
-It was initially built for the French consul Jean-Paul Brillouin in Iceland, and was the exclusive residence of poet and businessman Einar Benediktsson (1864-1940) for twelve years (1913-1925).
+It was initially built for the French consul in Iceland, Jean-Paul Brillouin, and was the exclusive residence of poet and businessman Einar Benediktsson (1864–1940) for twelve years (1913–1925).
 From 1925 to 1937 painter Louisa Matthíasdóttir grew up in the house since her family resided there.

 In the 1940s and 1950s, it was home to the British Embassy in Reykjavík.
 The city of Reykjavík purchased the house in 1958, and restored it.
 From then on it has been used for formal receptions and festive occasions.

 On 25 September 2009, on the building's 100th birthday, Höfði was damaged in a fire.
 All irreplaceable artifacts were saved.

 In 2015, Einar Benediktsson's statue, by Ásmundur Sveinsson, was moved to a spot near Höfði house.